Google Shopping Ads & Campaigns

 So what do you need to do?

-How much does it cost to start a Google Shopping Feed?
+How much does it cost to start Google Shopping campaigns?

-The second section of payment is based on the running of your ads.
+The second section of payment is based on the running of your Google shopping campaigns.
 This includes any changes that are needed, access to monthly meetings with our team, and a detailed, monthly report on how the campaign is going.
 This is all charged at 15% of the click budget, which means you only pay us if the campaign is doing well.